dhonig/spree/guides/content/developer/advanced/developer_tips.md

 Use `rake spec` and `rake test` to test basic functioning after you've made changes.

-### Analyzing crashes on a non-local machine
+### Analysing crashes on a non-local machine

 If you're testing on a server, whether in production or development mode, the following code in one of your `FOO_extension.rb` files might save some time.
-It triggers local behavior for users who have an admin role.
+It triggers local behaviour for users who have an admin role.
 One useful consequence is that uncaught exceptions will show the detailed error page instead of `404.html`, so you don't have to hunt through the server